EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Experiments

+Figure~\ref{fig:ablation_model_variants} demonstrates the effectiveness of direction-aware message propagation at both intra- and inter-levels, as well as the benefit of learning dynamic graph hierarchies.
+Comparing \textit{M1} with BSMS-GNN shows that integrating AMP improves performance even under a static hierarchy.
+Furthermore, the comparison between \model{} and \textit{{M4}}, as well as between \textit{{M1}} with \textit{{M2}}, highlights the importance of learnable inter-level propagation in capturing hierarchical signal flow.
+In addition, although \textit{M3} benefits from learnable propagation, its use of uniform node sampling results in suboptimal performance, suggesting the necessity of adaptive and data-aware hierarchy construction.

-Figure~\ref{fig:ablation_model_variants} further illustrates the importance of enhancing the direction-specific contributions during both intra-level and inter-level updates.
-First, incorporating AMP into the static hierarchy results in performance improvements, as shown by the comparison between \textit{M1} and BSMS-GNN.
-Additionally, the significance of transmitting directed inter-level information is highlighted by comparing \model{} vs. \textit{{M3}} and \textit{{M1}} vs. \textit{{M2}}.
-In Figure~\ref{fig:importance weight}, we visualize the variance of predicted anisotropic edge weights and compare it with areas where physical quantities present substantial variations over time.
+Furthermore, in Figure~\ref{fig:importance_weight}, we visualize the variance of predicted anisotropic edge weights and compare it with areas where physical quantities present substantial variations over time.
 The results reveal a strong correlation between the anisotropic learning mechanism and the rapidly changing dynamics of the physical system.